Can't get or keep an erection so you can have sex? That's what doctors call erectile dysfunction, or ED.

 If it happens only occasionally, it's not likely to be serious.
 All men have problems with erections at some time in their lives.

 If it slowly but consistently gets worse, there's probably a physical cause.
 This is generally what happens with chronic impotence.

 If it happens suddenly but you're still stiff early in the morning and can get an erection while masturbating, that suggests your mind is involved.
 There could be something going on physically, too.

-Erectile dysfunction is linked with anxiety or threatens your sexual relationship.
-At a minimum, your doctor can help clear up misinformation, which commonly exacerbates sexual problems.
-Sometimes a short course of medication can get you through a rough patch.
+Pick up the phone if your ED worries you so much that it causes anxiety or threatens your sexual relationship.
+At the very least, your doctor can clear up misinformation, which often makes sexual problems worse.
+Sometimes taking medication for a short time can get you through a rough patch, too.

 Also talk to the doctor if it's painful to get an erection or difficult because your penis is curved (a condition called Peyronie's disease).

 To help your erections, your doctor may suggest taking medication as a pill or as an injection in your penis, or using a mechanical device.
 And you'll need to deal with the underlying medical condition, too.